GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 * Increase the speed of movement (for non-creatures) by 2 yards.
 * Increase the duration of the the spell by 1 round.

 **Critical Failure**: You fail to move anything and instead gain spell sickness equal to half (round down) of the spell.
-You also seem unbable to begin casting this spell again for a number of rounds equal to the spell's tier.
+You also seem unable to begin casting this spell again for a number of rounds equal to the spell's tier.

 #### Crassinism